moshekatz/moshekatz.dev/public/optimize-your-codebase-for-llms/index.md

 ## It's all about context

-Ever wondered what makes a task possible to be perform by LLMs?
+Ever wondered what makes a task solvable by LLMs?

 The term **"context engineering"** could give us a good hint, as [described](https://x.com/tobi/status/1935533422589399127) by Tobi Lutke, Shopify's CEO: